wslu42/qilin/README.md

 The measurement part of in this code is designed such that counts won't be too high that user can basically shoot down anything with H gates.
 1. Has only 16 shots each time when user load the circuit with space bar.
 2. For states with counts <4, set the count of that state to 0.
+3. This will prevent the player from exploiting hadamard gate to put all qubits in superposition and shoot lasers from all 8 columns.

 ## A detail walkthrough for gameplay
 ![Picture1](https://user-images.githubusercontent.com/29524895/135765697-42ebe447-65fb-43d9-8267-45b225a4ad44.png)